luckyWithU/TokenMint/README.md

-A cool source for minting ERC721, ERC1155 tokens!
+A source for minting ERC721, ERC1155 tokens!